nils-imhoff/ansible-bsd-tutorial/chapters/04a-inventory/README.md

-# Exercise 04 - Inventories
+# Chapter 04 - Inventories

 We start using inventories by creating a simple example inventory file